nicktaras/alexa-arduino-light-control-ai/README.md

 ## Application Flow of hardware and software components

-This diagram is to illustrate the technology parts needed to replicate this project, and provide and overview of how they are connected.
+This diagram illustrates the technology parts needed to replicate this project, also providing and overview of the applications data flow.

 - Alexa device (Echo Dot, or another Alexa enabled hardware device)
 - Alexa Led Test skill (this is the skill created to understand the intents and slot in this demo)